Web API v2¶

 Api-Key- used when importing/exporting data and sending payment notification

-- Cluster ID - used when requesting data from the Apptus Cloud
+- Cluster ID - used when requesting data from the Vodado Elevate Cloud

-- Apptus eSales Apps and Manager access rights
+- Voyado Elevate apps and Manager access rights

 The private key and cluster ID are also available in Credentials tab of the Integration app.
-When the cloud configuration is completed, customers can contact Apptus Support if there are any questions about the current security settings used for their eSales cluster, or if the security settings must be changed.
+When the cloud configuration is completed, customers can contact Voyado Lund Support if there are any questions about the current security settings used for their Elevate cluster, or if the security settings must be changed.

 The origin host is part of the security settings for a cluster.
 It specifies what domain Ajax requests to the cluster are allowed to originate from.